cabouman/mbirjax/docs/source/install.rst

     | ``git clone https://github.com/cabouman/mbirjax.git``
     | ``cd mbirjax``

-2. 2.
-Install the conda environment and package
+2. Install the conda environment and package

-    a.
     Option 1: Clean install using mbirjax/dev_scripts

         To do a clean install, use the command: